wortiz/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 project.
 As a result, many people can come into a project that uses TriBITS and quickly start to contribute by adding new source files, adding new libraries, adding new tests, and even adding new TriBITS packages and TPLs;
 all without really having learned anything about CMake.
-One just needs to copy-and-paste existing example CMake code and files as basically "monkey see, monkey do".
+Often one can use existing example CMake code as a guide and be successful using basic functionality.
 As long as nothing out of the ordinary happens, many people can get along just fine in this mode for a time.

-However, we have observed that most mistakes that people make when using TriBITS, and most of the problems they have when using the system, are due to a basic lack of knowledge of the CMake language.
+However, we have observed that most mistakes and problems that people run into when using TriBITS are due to lack of basic knowledge of the CMake language.
 One can find basic tutorials and references on the CMake language in various locations online for free.
 One can also purchase the `official CMake reference book`_.
 Also, documentation for any built-in CMake command is available locally by running::

    $ cmake --help-command <CMAKE_COMMAND>

-Because tutorials and detailed documentation for the CMake language already exists, this document will not even attempt to provide a first reference to CMake (which is a large topic in itself).
+Because tutorials and detailed documentation for the CMake language already exists, this document does not attempt to provide a first reference to CMake (which is a large topic in itself).
 However, what we try to provide below is a short overview of the more quirky or surprising aspects of the CMake language that a programmer experienced in another language might get tripped up or surprised by.
 Some of the more unique features of the language are described in order to help avoid some of these common mistakes and provide greater understanding of how TriBITS works.

 .. _Official CMake reference book: http://www.cmake.org/cmake/help/book.html

-The CMake language that is used to write CMake projects with TriBITS (and that core TriBITS functionality itself is implemented in, see `TriBITS System Project Dependencies`_) is a fairly simple programming language with fairly simple rules (for the most part).
-However, compared to other programming languages, there are a few peculiar aspects to the CMake language like strange variable scoping rules, and how arguments are passed to macros and functions, that can make working with it difficult if you don't understand these rules.
+The CMake language is used to write CMake projects with TriBITS.
+In fact the core TriBITS functionality itself is implemented in the CMake language (see `TriBITS System Project Dependencies`_).
+CMake is a fairly simple programming language with relatively simple rules (for the most part).
+However, compared to other programming languages, there are a few peculiar aspects to the CMake language that can make working with it difficult if you don't understand these rules.
+For example there are unexpected variable scoping rules and how arguments are passed to macros and functions can be tricky.
 Also, CMake has some interesting gotchas.
 In order to effectively use TriBITS (or just raw CMake) to construct and maintain a project's CMake files, one must know the basic rules of CMake and be aware of these gotchas.

 The first thing to understand about the CMake language is that nearly every line of CMake code is just a command taking a string (or an array of strings)